Previous version of the QZFM Quick Start Guide Last Updated on July 6, 2017

 Step 1: Download and run the QZFM UI v3.2 Installer.exe on a 64-bit PC with Windows 7 or later OS.
 Follow the standard instructions through the process, which includes the installation of LabVIEW VISA drivers and the runtime engine, other drivers, and the QZFM User Interface (UI) application.

-Step 2: Check to make sure all sensors are connected to the computer via USB cables and all electronics module(s) are turned ON using the switch on the front panel.
+Step 2: If connecting sensors to the QZFM UI for the first time, be sure to check that all sensors are connected to the computer via USB cables and all electronics modules are turned ON using the power switch on the front panel.
+Once the sensor serial numbers are all properly listed in the QZFM UI it will not matter if the electronics are powered ON before or after opening the UI.

 Step 3: Run the QZFM UI through the Start menu or from the installation folder at c:\Program Files\QZFM UI\QZFM UI v3.2.exe.